eclipse-theia/theia-website/src/docs/theia_ai.md

 #### File Chat Variable Contributions

-To enhance usability, additional contributions are implemented to handle argument picking, auto-completion, and drag-and-drop support for file context variables.
+To enhance usability, an additional `FrontendVariableContribution` can be provided  to handle argument picking, auto-completion, and drag-and-drop support for file context variables.

 ```ts
 export class FileChatVariableContribution implements FrontendVariableContribution {